maxmahlke/classy/docs/index.rst

       :link: getting_data
       :link-type: ref

-      Automatic retrieval of albedo and computation of phase angle.
+      Automatic retrieval of target properties such as albedo, family, and computation of phase angle at epoch of observation.

     .. grid-item-card::
       :link: public_data
       :link-type: ref

       Preprocess a spectrum once and then never again.

-.. .. card:: Classify Your Observation →
-..     :text-align: center
-..     :link:
+      Simple and intuitive syntax.

 .. rubric:: Footnotes
    :caption: